-Inclusive leaders - frontline supervisors, managers, and library directors - empower libraries to provocatively reimagine librarianship through an ADEI lens.
+Inclusive leaders - frontline supervisors, managers, and library directors - empower libraries to provocatively reimagine librarianship through an inclusive excellence lens.
 Their actions model the standards for advancing a thriving, diverse, and inclusive LIS (Library and Information Science) workforce.

-Their leadership brings the organization's ADEI values to life, empowering BIPOC librarians through everyday practices.
-They approach ADEI work as fundamentally relational, inspiring collaborations across differences and skillfully addressing tensions constructively.
+Their leadership brings the organization's inclusive excellence values to life, empowering librarians from underrepresented communities through everyday practices.
+They approach inclusive excellence work as fundamentally relational, inspiring collaborations across differences and skillfully addressing tensions constructively.
 Through their openness, active listening, empathy, commitment to transparency, and adeptness in addressing conflict and facilitating critical conversations, they create environments where authenticity and creativity can thrive.
-ADEI is a priority and core to what they do.
+Inclusive excellence is a priority and core to what they do.

 Inclusive leaders recognize that their greatest strength lies in empowering the people they work with and for.
 They demonstrate an unwavering commitment to their own personal growth and responsibility, embracing vulnerability as they strive to embody their best selves in leading and serving others.
 To achieve this, they cultivate a culture of trust by listening deeply, communicating often, failing forward by acknowledging mistakes, and seeking continuous feedback from, and responding to, those they lead.
-Inclusive leaders prioritize equity and inclusion by seeking to better understand and address the individual needs of each BIPOC librarian to foster their success.
-Leaders show BIPOC librarians that their unique skills, perspectives, and contributions are valued by offering professional development opportunities, eliminating barriers to participation, and prioritizing access to mentors who advocate for them within the profession.
-As a result, BIPOC librarians can meaningfully contribute and realize their potential in meaningful ways that align with their personal goals.
+Inclusive leaders prioritize equity and inclusion by seeking to better understand and address the individual needs of each librarian to foster their success.
+Leaders show librarians from underrepresented communities that their unique skills, perspectives, and contributions are valued by offering professional development opportunities, eliminating barriers to participation, and prioritizing access to mentors who advocate for them within the profession.
+As a result, librarians from underrepresented communities can meaningfully contribute and realize their potential in meaningful ways that align with their personal goals.